 Tennessee does not require persons using a private water source to test that source for contaminants.
-Water well construction is regulated in Tennessee and drillers are required to have a license and register the wells that they drill.
-Water well maintenance and testing are the responsibility of the individual homeowner.
-Springs by their very nature are not regulated since they are not constructed.
+Water well construction is regulated in Tennessee and the well drillers are required to have a license and submit a Notice of Intent (NOI) for the proposed wells that they drill.
+Water well testing and maintenance are the responsibility of the individual homeowner.
+Springs used by private individuals by their very nature are not regulated since they are not constructed.
 Users of a private water source that have never tested the source do not know what they may be drinking.
 "Looks clear, tastes good" is no assurance of contaminant free water.
 Chemical contamination is unusual; however, shallow wells and springs located in karst can be impacted by surface water with regard to bacteria and other naturally-occurring pathogenic organisms.
 Failing septic tanks (leaking directly into the ground water) are also a common cause of ground water contamination as is sinkhole dumping of garbage and other wastes.
 Wells and springs that become dingy after a rainfall are clearly impacted by climatic conditions and may not receive adequate natural filtration by the earth before reaching the water-bearing zone of the well or spring.
 If this is the case, the water may contain pathogenic organisms and should be filtered and disinfected before being used.

-Abandoned wells can also be a significant hazard for contamination (illegal dumping, spills or contaminated runoff) as well as sinkhole dumps.
+Abandoned wells both drilled and hand-dug can also be a significant hazard for contamination (illegal dumping, spills or contaminated runoff) as well as sinkhole dumps.
 Both the wells and sinkholes have direct connections to the ground water.
 There are literally thousands of abandoned wells across Tennessee.
-There really is no mechanism or resource available for abandoned well identification and closure or for the cleanup of sinkhole dumps.
+There really is no mechanism or resource available for abandoned well identification and closure or for the cleanup of sinkhole dumps these are currently addressed on an as located basis and usually require a fine placed on the current owner.